Individual time trial: Time trial equipment

 Equipment used is very specialized, and component manufacturers can spend vast sums of time and money on wind tunnel testing to ensure their product is faster than the competition's.
 Deep section or solid disc wheels are often used to reduce turbulence around the spokes, but these can affect handling in windy conditions.
 In the UK the front wheel must have a minimum of 45% open area when viewed from the side, for safety reasons.
 UCI events still permit the use of disc wheels for the front, but it is very unusual.
 Many components are modified for aerodynamic efficiency, and manufacturers are now developing more integrated systems, such as brakes built into the fork or frame so as not to disturb the airflow.

-Clothing is also different for time trialling.
+Clothing is also different for time trialing.
 One-piece skinsuits that do not flap in the wind are common; tight lycra shoe covers help improve airflow over buckles and straps; long pointed helmets channel air down the riders back (the position of the helmet above the rider's back is crucial, it must be as close to the body as possible; too high and the air will just flow underneath the helmet.
 This is often hard to achieve as the rider moves his head due to the suffering endured during a hard race).